← All Projects

 Honest Limits

-- Does not write better code than your model.
-It raises the reliability floor, not the quality ceiling.
+• It does not write better code than your AI coding tool.
+It raises the floor, not the ceiling.

-- Bad goals produce vague tasks.
-Clear, structured goals and context files remain critical.
+• Poorly specified goals produce vague tasks.
+Clear goals remain critical.

 Getting Started